 We encourage and appreciate the help of parent volunteers either regularly or occasionally.
 Parents who are able to help only on occasion may be called on for special events.
-Our Volunteer Handbook is available on our school website.
 When you are in the school as a volunteer we ask you to ensure that you check into the office, get a nametag, sign-out when complete.
-This is for safety and security of everyone in our school.
-Parents may also choose to serve on School Council.
+This is for the safety and security of everyone in our school.
+Parents may also choose to serve on the School Council.
 In accordance with School District procedures and policies, all volunteers who work with children directly must have criminal and child welfare checks completed with copies submitted to the office.
 Please call the school office for more information or to obtain the paperwork so that the checks are not subject to fees.